The Structural Complexity of Matrix-Vector Multiplication: The Structural Complexity of Matrix-Vector Multiplication

 \section{The Structural Complexity of Matrix-Vector Multiplication}

-We present a technical overview of the algorithms and the main theorems.
-We begin this section with a quick recap of previous work \cite{10.1007/3-540-44634-6_24,alves2024acceleratinggraphneuralnetworks} who established a connection between matrix vector products and minimum spanning trees on $n$ points $\{0,1\}^m$, where the edge weights are given by the Hamming distance between two points (i.e., matrix $\mM$ defines a collection of points).
+We present a technical overview of the algorithms and main theorems.
+We begin this section with an overview of \cite{BjorklundL01,alves2024acceleratinggraphneuralnetworks} who established a connection between matrix vector products and minimum spanning trees on $n$ points $\{0,1\}^m$, where the edge weights are given by the Hamming distance between two points (i.e., matrix $\mM$ defines a collection of points).

 Having established this connection, we prove one of our main results in \Cref{sec:mstweight}.
-We prove via techniques from computational geometry that the weight of the minimum spanning tree must be bounded, if the matrix $\mM$ has corrupted VC-dimension at most $d$.
-This then yields our main result \Cref{thm: omv_constant_vc}.
+We prove via techniques from computational geometry that the weight of the minimum spanning tree is bounded if the matrix $\mM$ has corrupted VC-dimension at most $d$.
+This yields our main result in \Cref{thm: omv_constant_vc}.